apache/flink/docs/dev/table/hive/index.md

 It serves as not only a SQL engine for big data analytics and ETL, but also a data management platform, where data is discovered, defined, and evolved.

 Flink offers a two-fold integration with Hive.

-The first is to leverage Hive's Metastore as a persistent catalog for storing Flink specific metadata across sessions.
+The first is to leverage Hive's Metastore as a persistent catalog with Flink's `HiveCatalog` for storing Flink specific metadata across sessions.
+For example, users can store their Kafka or ElasticSearch tables in Hive Metastore by using `HiveCatalog`, and reuse them later on in SQL queries.

 The second is to offer Flink as an alternative engine for reading and writing Hive tables.

-The hive catalog is designed to be “out of the box” compatible with existing Hive installations.
+The `HiveCatalog` is designed to be “out of the box” compatible with existing Hive installations.
 You do not need to modify your existing Hive Metastore or change the data placement or partitioning of your tables.

+* Note that we highly recommend users using the [blink planner]({{ site.baseurl }}/dev/table/#dependency-structure) with Hive integration.

 * This will be replaced by the TOC
 {:toc}